 - Software Engineering

-As part of University of the Cumberlands' Online Bachelor’s in Information Technology degree requirements, each student must complete at least 128 semester hours, including those within the major and the IT degree courses required to fulfill the degree requirements.
+As part of University of the Cumberlands’ Bachelor in Information Technology online degree requirements, each student must complete at least 120 semester hours, including those within the major and the coursework required to fulfill the degree requirements within:

 - 68 semester hours required in the sections of General Education